 Dr. Mitchell was made an Associate Coroner of Kent County in 1872.
 Wallaceburg was incorporated as a village in 1874.
 Dr. Mitchell was elected to the first village council of Wallaceburg in 1875 and he represented Wallaceburg as a Reeve from 1879 to 1881.
 He was elected as a Reeve again in 1883 and he served in that capacity until 1885.
 He was elected as a Warden of Kent County in 1885.

 Dr. Mitchell was listed in the 1869 and the 1874-1875 Kent County Business Directory.
 He also appears in the 1885 and 1900 Ontario Business Directories as practicing medicine in Wallaceburg.

 Dr. Mitchell ran as a Conservative candidate in the Federal Election of 1897, but he lost to the Hon.
 David Mills.

 Dr. Mitchell was instrumental in the formation of the Sydenham Glass Company in Wallaceburg in 1891.
 He was also one of the early members of the Kent Historical Society.
 Dr. Mitchell built a home at the corner of Duncan and Wellington St. in Wallaceburg in 1892.
 (The home stood until 1962).
 Dr. Mitchell wrote a paper on Lord Selkirk’s Baldoon Settlement in 1913.
 The paper was published posthumously.
 Dr. Mitchell was a member of the Oddfellows.

-*His father-in-law Dr. George Mott also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Mitchell’s father-in-law, Dr. George Mott also appears on the Chatham-Kent Physician Tribute website.